+'''

 https://<IP address or device name>

+'''

 Always use the latest version of your browser to ensure maximum security.
-For Windows, LANCOM Systems GmbH recommends the latest version of the Internet Explorer.

 Accessing the device with WEBconfig

 To carry out a configuration with WEBconfig, you need to know how to contact the device.
 Device behavior and accessibility for configuration via a Web browser depend on whether the DHCP server and DNS server are active in the LAN already, and whether these two server processes share the assignment in the LAN of IP addresses to symbolic names.
 WEBconfig accesses the LANCOM either via its IP address, the device name (if configured), or by means of any name if the device has not yet been configured.